WE DO NOT PROVIDE ABORTIONS – ONLY INFORMATION about ABORTION.

 Medical abortion is brought about by taking medications that will end a pregnancy, up to the 8th week of pregnancy.
 The alternative is surgical abortion, which ends a pregnancy by emptying the uterus (or womb) with special instruments.

 2. Manual Vacuum Aspiration

 Is a method of removing tissues from the uterus by suction or diagnostic purposes or to remove elements of conception during the 1st trimester of pregnancy.
 With the patient under local or light general anaesthesia, the cervix is dilated, and the uterus is emptied with suction.

 3. Suction & Curettage (in-clinic abortion)

 A method of induced abortion before the 14th week of gestation: The embryo is cut into pieces and is then removed with the placenta by applying suction to the dilated cervix.

 4. Dilation & Evacuation (in-clinic abortion)

-Dilation (or dilatation) and curettage (D&C) refers to the dilation (widening/opening) of the cervix and surgical removal of part of the lining of the uterus and/or contents of the uterus by scraping and scooping (curettage).
+Dilation (or dilatation) and curettage (D&C) refer to the dilation (widening/opening) of the cervix and surgical removal of part of the lining of the uterus and/or contents of the uterus by scraping and scooping (curettage).
 It is a therapeutic gynaecological procedure as well as a rarely used method of first-trimester abortion.